Ya-Hoo/Nerd/content/Notes/001 - Final/IB/Biology HL/Definitions/specific heat capacity.md

-the heat which can increase one unit temperature of a mass unit of a substanc
+the heat which can increase one unit temperature of a mass unit of a substance